IVF failure treatment in India

 What Is IVF and How Does It Work?

 IVF, or in-vitro fertilization, is a fertility treatment where eggs and sperm are combined outside the body to create embryos.
-It’s often used when other treatments have failed or when conditions like blocked tubes, endometriosis, or male factor infertility are present.
+People often turn to IVF when other treatments have failed or when conditions like blocked tubes, endometriosis, or male factor infertility are present, leading many to seek IVF failure treatment in India.

 The process includes:

-• 2.
-Egg retrieval, done under light anesthesia.
+- Egg retrieval is done under light anesthesia.

-• 4.
-Embryo transfer—one or more embryos are placed into the uterus.
+- Embryo transfer, where one or more embryos are placed into the uterus.

 After this, patients enter the “two-week wait”, a time of anticipation before the pregnancy test.